BAE’s LROD Cage Armor

 In general, one can expect cage armor or RPG screens to turn only some incoming rounds into duds, or otherwise prevent the explosive from forming a proper shaped-charge jet.
 If that works, even an RPG full of technically “detonated” explosives that splatter against the vehicle in glops and bang/burn, probably isn’t going to do much damage.
 Preventing a properly formed shaped charge jet involves a lot of specific science, math, and engineering; suffice to say that there are a number of approaches, and that this is a popular field for additional research.

 The offense is also busy, of course.
 New RPG designs are introducing 2-stage tandem warheads, whose 1-2 punch makes many attempts at passive defense much more difficult.
-Meanwhile, cage armors will continue to be a popular defensive option against the most prevalent RPG threats.
+Meanwhile, cage armors will continue to be a popular defensive option against the most prevalent single-warhead RPG threats.

 Appendix B: Additional Readings

-- DID – Out of Whole Cloth: Tarian Rocket Protection.
+* DID – Out of Whole Cloth: Tarian Rocket Protection.
 A different approach.

-- Textron (Oct 13/09) – Textron Defense Systems’ RPG Countermeasure System Completes Phase I Testing.
+* Textron (Oct 13/09) – Textron Defense Systems’ RPG Countermeasure System Completes Phase I Testing.
 Another different approach.
-TRAPS is based on…. airbags.
+TRAPS is based on… airbags.

-- DTI Ares (May 16/07) – RPG-7.net.
+* DTI Ares (May 16/07) – RPG-7.net.
 Covers TNO’s “Constrictor” net.

-- US Army TRADOC (1976) – Soviet RPG-7 Antitank Grenade Launcher (SEC UNCLAS) [pdf]
+* US Army TRADOC (1976) – Soviet RPG-7 Antitank Grenade Launcher (SEC UNCLAS) [pdf]